yiisoft/db/docs/en/getting-started.md

 # Getting Started

 [Yii DB](https://github.com/yiisoft/db) is **DAO (Data Access Object)** layer for applications using [PHP](https://www.php.net/).
 It provides a set of classes that help you access relational databases.
-It is designed to be flexible and extensible, so that it can be used with different databases and different database schemas.
+It's designed to be flexible and extensible, so that it can be used with different databases and different database schemas.
 Its database agnostic nature makes it easy to switch from one database to another.

 Built on top of [PDO](https://www.php.net/manual/en/book.pdo.php), [Yii DB](https://github.com/yiisoft/db) provides an **object-oriented API** for accessing relational databases.
-It is the foundation for other more advanced database access methods, including [Query Builder](query-builder.md).
+It's the foundation for other more advanced database access methods, including [Query Builder](query-builder.md).

 When using [Yii DB](https://github.com/yiisoft/db), you mainly need to deal with plain **SQLs** and **PHP arrays**.
-As a result, it is the most efficient way to access databases.
+As a result, it's the most efficient way to access databases.
 However, because **SQL** syntax may vary for different databases, using [Yii DB](https://github.com/yiisoft/db) also means you have to take extra effort to create a database agnostic application.

 [Yii DB](https://github.com/yiisoft/db) supports the following databases out of the box: